 The safest and most reliable supply of combustion air for a wood insert is from the room in which it is installed.
 Room air is already preheated so it will not chill the fire, and its availability is not affected by wind pressures on the house.
-Almost all houses have enough natural leakage to provide the small amount of air needed by the insert.
+Contrary to commonly expressed concerns, almost all tightly sealed new houses have enough natural leakage to provide a small amount of air needed by the insert.
 The only case in which the wood insert may not have adequate access to combustion air is if the operation of a powerful exhaust device (such as a kitchen range exhaust) causes the pressure in the house to become negative relative to outdoors.

-Figure 23: Air supply in conventional houses
+Air supply in conventional houses

 If an air intake is installed through the wall of the house, its pressure can vary during windy weather.
-If smoke puffs from the insert, the air duct should be disconnected from the insert to determine if it is the cause of the problem.
-In some windy conditions, negative pressure near hood may draw hot exhaust gases from the insert to outdoors.
+If there are changes in wood insert performance in windy weather, and in particular if smoke puffs from the insert, the air duct should be disconnected from the insert to determine if it is the cause of the problem.
+In some windy conditions, negative pressure at the duct weather hood outside the house wall may draw hot exhaust gases from the insert backwards through the duct to outdoors.
 Check the outdoor air duct for soot deposits when the full system is cleaned and inspected at least once each year.

-APPENDIX 1: FACEPLATE INSTALLATION
+APPENDIX 1: BLOWER AND ASH LIP INSTALLATION